C-C-Minetest-Server/documents/twi/RULES_v2.en.md

 1. Players should be supportive of each other and should not engage in bullying, harassment, racism, discrimination, threats, hacking, defamation, doxing, or other similar behaviors.
 2. Abuse of chat rooms or any mechanism that can display custom text, such as spamming and advertising, is prohibited.
+3. The username of a player shall not be used to pretend to be another player.
-3. The following topics are prohibited from being discussed in the server, or being mentioned in any mechanism that can display custom text:
+4. The following topics are prohibited from being discussed in the server, or being mentioned in any mechanism that can display custom text:
     1. Drug abuse for recreation or self-harming;
     2. The intake or usage of prohibited drugs, including cannabis, unless the mentioned act is legal or is part of the in-game mechanisms;
     3. Suicide or self-harming, unless they are discussed for preventing such acts.
-4. Unauthorized theft or destruction of another person's property, such as damaging other's buildings without their permission, is prohibited.
+5. Unauthorized theft or destruction of another person's property, such as damaging other's buildings without their permission, is prohibited.
-5. Unnecessary damage to the environment shall be avoided.
+6. Unnecessary damage to the environment shall be avoided.
-6. Any attempts to circumvent bans are prohibited.
+7. Any attempts to circumvent bans are prohibited.

 ## 3. Moderation Team Rules